Venus In Capricorn Is Bringing All The Love

 January 15th, 2026: Venus in Capricorn trines Uranus retrograde in Taurus, offering us a new way to partner.

-January 17th, 2026: Venus in Capricorn harmonizes with Neptune in Pisces, bringing a loftier view of matters.
+January 17th, 2026: Venus in Capricorn harmonises with Neptune in Pisces, bringing a loftier view of matters.

 January 17th, 2026: Venus enters Aquarius, making us seek camaraderie and uniqueness in love.